wasabi315/wasabi315.github.io/src/content/works/hasche.md

 ```

 Two a bit unusual patterns are available: predicate patterns and rest patterns.
 A predicate pattern is of the form `(? <predicate>)`.
-It matches if the predicate returns `#t` against the scrutinee.
+It matches if the predicate returns `#t` for the scrutinee.
 Predicate patterns can be sub-patterns, unlike Haskell's pattern guards or OCaml's when guards.

 ```scheme
 ; displays "m is not 0" as (= 2 0) is #f